tylerrussin/ConsoleRenderEngine/README.md

 **<img src="https://render.githubusercontent.com/render/math?math=Magnitude = \sqrt{\vec{CornerX} \times \vec{CornerX} %2B \vec{CornerY} \times \vec{CornerY}}">**

-Secondly, the dot product is calculated for the unit vector of the current ray cast out and for each of the corners unit vectors just created.
+Secondly, the dot product is calculated for the unit vector of the current ray cast out and for each of the corner unit vectors just created.

 **<img src="https://render.githubusercontent.com/render/math?math=DotProduct = (\vec{X} \times \vec{CornerX} \div Magnitude) %2B (\vec{Y} \times \vec{CornerY} \div Magnitude)">**

 Lastly, each corner vector and dot product pair are sorted in order by distance (corner vector’s magnitude) from the corner to the player.

-In the given 3d environment only three corners of a block can be seen at once due to perspective.
+In the given 3D environment, perspective allows for only three corners of a block to be seen at once.
 The first three closest corners of the block will be used for boundary texturing.
 By taking the inverse cosine of the dot product a new angle is created that represents the angle between the current cast out ray and the corner to player ray.
 A boundary angle size limit is set ahead of time.
 If the new angle in question is smaller than the predetermined boundary angle size limit the current cast out ray is flagged as a boundary ray and will be textured accordingly.
 This process is repeated for each of the three closest corners to the player of the hit block.

 **<img src="https://render.githubusercontent.com/render/math?math=Angle\theta = cos^{-1}(DotProduct)">**

 **If angle < 0.05 #(boundary angle limit size) it is a boundary**

-A negative effect of this texturing approach is for each hit block three boundary lines will always be textured in.
+A negative effect of this texturing approach is that for each hit block three boundary lines will always be textured in.
 If a player is only facing one side of a block the third boundary line will be shaded in appearing through the face of the wall affecting the quality of the simulation.

 **Texture Rendering**

-This method involves creating the 3d environment with the use of the space ‘ ‘ ASCII character and then shading in each blank space as a different color depending on if it is a ceiling, wall, or floor object.
+This method involves creating the 3D environment with the use of the space ‘ ‘ ASCII character and then shading in each blank space as a different color depending on if it is a ceiling, wall, or floor object.
 A texture mapping process is added to the screen to inform the program what color to shade in each space character during rendering.
 The texture mapping process returns ASCII character values ‘C‘, ‘R’, ‘W’, ‘G’.
 The character C represents the ceiling object and is colored in as black, R and W represent wall objects and are colored in as either red or white, and G represents the ground object and is colored in as green.

 **Texture Mapping**

 The 3d space visualizes the ceiling, wall, and floor.
-The results of this are compelling, but the rendered wall is in greyscale and is lacking any sort of detail.
-The mapping of textures on wall objects in the simulation provides a more vibrant and immersive experience.
-To accomplish this a sprite with color information needs to be created, the normalized sample coordinates x and y need to be calculated, and the sprite texture needs to be sampled for rendering.
+The results of this are compelling, but the rendered wall is in greyscale and lacks any sort of detail.
+The mapping of textures on wall objects provides a more vibrant and immersive experience in the simulation.
+To accomplish this, a sprite with color information needs to be created, the normalized sample coordinates x and y need to be calculated, and the sprite texture needs to be sampled for rendering.

 **Sprites**

 In this implementation, a sprite is treated as a 2-dimensional array where each value represents a color.
 The collection of colors in the array comes together to form an image.
-The sprite is designed in such a way that given an x and y index location the 2d array returns a value representing which color to shade in the current text-based pixel on the player’s screen.
+The sprite is designed in such a way that given an x and y index location the 2D array returns a value representing which color to shade in the current text-based pixel on the player’s screen.
 The sprite used in this project exists as a 32 by 32 value image.

 **Sampling Coordinates**

-A given block in the 3d simulation exists as a unit square from length zero to one.
+A given block in the 3D simulation exists as a unit square from length zero to one.
 The goal is to map the 32 by 32 sized sprite to the face of a unit square in the simulation.
 This is done by finding a normalized coordinate x for the horizontal position of the image and a normalized coordinate y for the vertical position of the image.
 The x sample coordinate is found by finding the midpoint of the hit block.
-Finding where the current casted ray hit the wall (x, y coordinates).
+Finding where the current cast-out ray hit the wall (x, y coordinates).
 Creating a vector based on the midpoint and where the ray hit the wall.
-Then determining which side of the block was hit (with the aid of the newfound vector) and taking the associated x or y value for that wall’s side.
+Then, determining which side of the block was hit (with the aid of the newfound vector) and taking the associated x or y value for that wall’s side.
 This value represents the normalized x position of what part of the block was hit by the casted ray.
-The y sample coordinate is found by returning a normalized y value relative to the known wall height in vertical space(The space between the ceiling stop index and the floor start index).
+The y sample coordinate is found by returning a normalized y value relative to the known wall height in vertical space (the space between the ceiling stop index and the floor start index).

 **X Sample Coordinate**

 Firstly, the midpoint of the hit block needs to be calculated.
-This is found by taking the previously found test_x(PlayerX Vector) and test_y(PlayerY Vector) variables (which are currently the index locations of a the hit block in the 2d map array) and adding 0.5 to each since each block is a unit square of 1.
+This is found by taking the previously found test_x(PlayerX Vector) and test_y(PlayerY Vector) variables (which are currently the index locations of the hit block in the 2D map array) and adding 0.5 to each since each block is a unit square of 1.

 **<img src="https://render.githubusercontent.com/render/math?math=MidPointX = \vec{PlayerX} %2B 0.5">**

 **<img src="https://render.githubusercontent.com/render/math?math=MidPointY = \vec{PlayerY} %2B 0.5">**

 Secondly, the coordinates of where the block wall was hit need to be calculated.
-This is done by taking the player’s coordinates plus the ray’s unit vector times the calculated distance to the wall
+This is done by taking the player’s coordinates plus the ray’s unit vector times the calculated distance to the wall.

 **<img src="https://render.githubusercontent.com/render/math?math=HitPointX = PlayerX %2B \vec{X} \times DistanceToWall">**

 **<img src="https://render.githubusercontent.com/render/math?math=HitPointY = PlayerY %2B \vec{Y} \times DistanceToWall">**

 Lastly, the side of the hit block needs to be known.
-Depending on which side of the block is hit the sample x coordinate will equal either the - x, x, -y, y coordinate of where the ray hit the wall.
+Depending on which side of the block is hit the sample x coordinate will equal either the - x, x, -y, or y coordinate of where the ray hit the wall.
 To calculate this we can use a slightly rotated arctan 2 function that will map each quadrant of the unit block to a side.

 **<img src="https://render.githubusercontent.com/render/math?math=Angle\theta = arctan^{2}((HitPointY - MidPointY), (HitPoinitX - MidPointX))">**

 The arctan 2 function returns a one-dimensional variable within a negative pi to positive pi radian space.
 The value of the test_angle(Angle theta) represents which quadrant the ray hit.
 The normalized sample x value is then set based on which quadrant was hit.
 If in quadrant pi divided by two sample x is set as test_point_y(HitPointY)(y coordinate of where the ray hit the wall) minus test_y(Y Vector)(y integer location of the wall in 2d map array space).
 If in quadrant pi sample x is set as test_point_x(HitPointX)(x coordinate of where the ray hit the wall) minus test_x(X Vector)(x integer location of the wall in 2d map array space).
 If in quadrant negative pi sample x is set as test_point_x minus test_x.
 If in quadrant negative pi divided by two sample x is set as test_point_y minus test_y.

-The resulting sample x value is a normalized horizontal coordinate that can be used for texture sampling
+The resulting sample x value is a normalized horizontal coordinate that can be used for texture sampling.

 **Y Sample Coordinate**